Inferring Relative Consequences of Mechanical Ventilation from Observational Data Using Game-Based Comparisons: Introduction

 \section{Introduction}

-Mechanical ventilation (MV) is a key life-sustaining patient therapy whose management poses a complex problem for health care providers.
-The mechanical nature of rule- and trigger-based breath delivery by the ventilator exposes patients to iatrogenic risks of insult and injury via ventilator-induced lung injury (VILI).
-Improving MV patient outcomes could result from optimal ventilator management that, at an individual or global level, minimizes VILI risks while supporting necessary gas exchange and respiratory function \cite{pham2017mechanical}.
-A digital twin of mechanical ventilation decisions and consequent effects on patients could greatly improve and accelerate hypothesis generation about next-generation MV management.
-However, the two key components -the lung-ventilator system and the current clinical decision process- impede broad scientific inquiry through which MV management might be investigated and improved.
+Mechanical ventilation (MV) is a key life-sustaining patient therapy based on a rule-based apparatus that exposes patients to iatrogenic risks of insult and injury via ventilator-induced lung injury (VILI).
+VILI and MV contribute to or exacerbate acute respiratory distress syndrome (ARDS\cite{ranieri2012acute}), a condition associated with over 20\% of all MV encounters and an in-hospital mortality rate of 30--50\% \cite{bellani2016epidemiology,cochi2016mortality}.
+MV management poses a complex clinical problem, requiring healthcare providers to minimize VILI while maintaining adequate gas exchange and respiratory function \cite{pham2017mechanical}.
+However, the complexity of the patient--ventilator system, the clinical decision process, and their mutual interactions impedes the systematic study needed to improve MV management.

-The patient-ventilator system, being a hybrid bio-mechanical interactive system, limits rule-based modelability while ventilator management is guided by protocols and modulated by provider experience and wider patient factors.
-Both of these components involve the interaction between rule-based systems (ventilators, protocols) and free-acting agents (patients, doctors), which are in turn are coupled together directly and indirectly through patient-doctor interaction (non-MV care).
-A digital twin of patient outcome consequent to MV management decisions must then involve additional aspects (\textit{e.g.}, sedation and other medications, posture, and other interventions) beyond ventilator settings.
-Developing a system from data sources that include patient electronic health record (EHR) and timeseries of ventilator settings and ventilator waveforms requires a broader view of the observable system.
+The patient--ventilator system is a hybrid interactive biomechanical system that limits rule-based modelability.
+Additionally, ventilator management is guided by protocols with care provider deviations based on wider treatment objectives.
+Both components involve interaction between rule-based systems (ventilators, protocols) and free-acting agents (patients, doctors) that are coupled through patient-doctor interaction (non-MV care).
+Patient outcomes emerge from reactive and proactive actions taken regarding MV and other entangled patient care processes.
+Any realistic method linking patient outcomes to MV actions (management decisions) must then consider external data (\textit{e.g.}, sedation and other medications, posture, and other interventions) beyond ventilator settings.
+This work uses formal games to compare complex system behavior categories on the basis of intermediate clinical outcomes, and advances the action-to-consequences problem by identifying the relative costs of system states by solving the associated inverse game problem.
+The results permit more practical application of reinforcement learning (RL) that motivates the approach.